Axelph237/Vega-Sector/- resources/Misc Ideas.md

 **The Simple Rules:**
 ```
 - Players get three stamina points a turn.
 They may spend these on actions.
-- Starting with the player of the highest grace, each player takes 1 action on their turn
+- Starting with the player of the highest grace and going CW, each player takes 1 action before passing to the next player.
+Player turns end when they are out of stamina points.
 -
 -
 -